Queensland Geriatric Medicine Advanced Training Pathway

 Queensland Health is responsible for and oversees the Queensland Geriatric Medicine Advanced Training Pathway (the program) through which Registrars are recruited, selected and assisted with allocation to an accredited training site.
 The program emphasises state-wide consistency and quality, in association with trainee equity, flexibility and choice.

 The program is based on The Royal Australasian College of Physicians (RACP) training curriculum.
 The aim of the program is to improve the quality of training in Geriatric Medicine and to promote high quality and diverse training opportunities that exist across the state.

 Queensland has an appointed Statewide Medical Coordinator and Medical Education Officer who are dedicated to Advanced Training in Geriatric Medicine.

 To be eligible to apply for an advanced training position, applicants must either be:

 - A registrar currently employed in Queensland Health as an advanced trainee in Geriatric Medicine

 - A new applicant

 - registered with the Medical Board of Australia (MBA) and holds a General or Limited registration

 - registered with The Royal Australasian College of Physicians (RACP)

-- in the process of completing the FRACP clinical examination or successfully completed the FRACP clinical examination and have an interest in Geriatric Medicine
+- sitting the FRACP clinical examination in 2021 or successfully completed the FRACP clinical examination and have an interest in Geriatric Medicine

 Successful applicants are supported through a two-year training program.
 Appointees may be required to: